datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 ```

 `@script`
-OK, let's practice our new skills!
+OK, we've covered a lot in this lesson.
+Let's practice our new skills!